-3. In the Advanced Security Settings dialog, note down the owner.
-If it displays the message Unable to display current owner, or if your account isn’t the current owner, click Change
+- In the Advanced Security Settings dialog, note down the owner.
+If it says Unable to display current owner, or if your account isn’t the current owner, click Change

 - Type your user account name and click OK.

 - Your user account is showing up as the owner, but the change wouldn’t not applied until you click Apply.

 - If you also want to take ownership of the subkeys under the selected branch, click Replace owner on subcontainers and objects, and then click Apply.
 Don’t close the dialog yet.

 (If using Windows Vista or 7, click the Permissions tab in the Advanced Security Settings dialog, and follow the rest of the instructions.
 The dialog boxes would be different in Windows Vista & 7 after Step 7, but it’s not that difficult to follow.)

 Assigning Full Control Permissions for your User Account

-6. You’ve just change the ownership of the key, but that’s not enough.
+You’ve just changed the ownership of the key, but that’s not enough.
 You’ll need to assign necessary Permissions (usually, Full Control) to the specific branch in order to write to it.